AnilKumar-Noolu/Docker-Commands/README.md

 -> docker rmi <Image_name> : This command is used to remove a Docker image from host machine, you can remove multiple images at a same time.

--> docker rm <container_id> : This command is used to remove a stopped Docker container from a host machine
+-> docker rm <container_id> : This command is used to remove a stopped Docker container from a host machine.

+-> docker rm -f <container_id> : This command is used to remove a Docker container forcefully without stopping from a host machine.

 -> docker exec : This command is used to execute a command inside a running Docker Container.